olpia/beeping-client/README.md

 ```
 You need to specify two parameters :
 * the '-u' which is the url of the website that you want to check.
-* the -'upmb' which is the url or ip to reach your Pingmeback instance.
+* the -'upmb' which is the url or ip to reach your Beeping instance.

 You have other parameters that you can specify like :
 * the '-p' which is a string that beeping will check on your page, it's useful to check if your website has been hacked or not
 * the '-i' which is the insecure mod, if your SSL certificate is deprecated or broken set this to true to still have check
-* the '-t' which is the timeout, it is the time after which Pingmeback will tell you that your website had a timeout (default is 20 sec)
+* the '-t' which is the timeout, it is the time after which Beeping will tell you that your website had a timeout (default is 20 sec)
 * the '-b' which is the backend that you want to send your data to, the default backend is set to [graphite](http://graphite.readthedocs.io)
 * the '-s' which is the schema under which you want to set your data in graphite for example
 * the '-H' which is the host of your backend, the default value is localhost